RodrigoGM/Mmu2QTL/src/README.md

 # QTL Analysis for body fat mass

 ## 1. fat.preproc.R : Data data pre-processing

 This script reads the genotype and phenotype and creates the cross object for R/qtl.
 Additionally, we adjust phenotypes for the different covariates as described in the Supplementary methods of the paper.
 We proceed to estimate the recombination frequencies, calculate genotye probabilities, estimating genotyping errors, and simulate pseudo-markers.

-## 2. fat.qtl.R : QTL analysis of fat phenotypes
+## 2. fat.qtl.R : IM QTL analysis of fat phenotypes

-This script analyses each fat phenotype of this study.
+This script analyzes each fat phenotype of this study.
 It processes each phenotype independently and collectively with custom functions.
 In addition we performed other analyses not present in the manuscript.

 ## 3. fat.perm.R : QTL permutations

+** Requires `sm` matrix from fat.qtl.R

-This script runs the permutations for the selected phenotype models.
+It performs 1000 permutations for the selected phenotype models.

+## 4. fat.cim.R : CIM QTL analysis fo fat phenotypes

+** Requires object `out.TFe.ss`.
+Can be found in 'scanone_output.rda' or run in the same session as fat.qtl.R

+This script analyzes Total Fat Mass with Composite Interval Mapping.
+It runs several instances of CIM with various combination of parameters and covariates

+## 5. fat.f2sim.R : F2 intercross simulation

+This script simulates an F2 cross segragating two QTL on the same strand spaced 25 cM appart.
+The cross consists of three phenotypes with variance, additive, and dominance values equivalent to Total Fat Mass, 1920 individuals, and two marker spacing scenarios.
+Cross is analyzed in the same script by IM, CIM and replicated CIM

+## 6. fat.plots.R : Exploratory and summary figures

+This script generates a collection of figures for QC and interpretation of the results.

+# function libraries

+## qtl.R

+Contains several functions that extend older versions of R/qtl.
+It allows for running 'scanone' on multiple traits at the same time, generating an object class 'mscanone'.
+Additional functions have been developed for the 'mscanone' class, e.g. multiple peak summaries and plotting

+## qtl2.R

+Contains base function for running replicated composite interval mapping.

+## qtl_Ext.R

+Depracated.